ongas/hs-price-tracker/price_tracker_developer_guide.md

 ### Outstanding Issues
-- **CRITICAL REGRESSION (2025-09-23):**
-    - Entity extraction for BuyWisely is currently broken after the last set of changes.
-The Home Assistant entity now shows `name: UNKNOWN`, `price: 0.0`, and an empty URL, even though the data and site structure have NOT changed and this was working previously.
-    - The last set of changes were intended to augment the entity attribute data with `seller_product_url`, but have instead caused a regression that prevents all entity data from being correctly populated.
-    - Hydration data extraction is failing to find product data, and the fallback to BeautifulSoup is not extracting a price or product details, resulting in default/fallback values.
-    - This is NOT a data or site change issue.
-The regression is due to recent code changes, not external factors.
-    - Diagnostics confirm that the hydration and fallback logic are being triggered, but no valid product or offer data is being extracted.
-    - **Next Steps:** Review and revert or fix the recent changes that broke entity data extraction.
-Ensure that augmenting the entity with `seller_product_url` does not interfere with the extraction of all other entity fields.
-Add regression tests to prevent this in the future.

 ### Outstanding Test Infrastructure Task
 - In `test_services.py`, ensure `hass.data[DOMAIN]` is initialized as a dict in each test setup to prevent `KeyError` in certain tests.